Making it easier to grow your law firm

 34. Why am I not allowed to admit liability without the insurer’s consent?

-Furthermore, some insurers have strict reinsurance obligations that contractually prevent them from allowing an insured law firm to admit liability until the insurer’s claims department has certified that there is indeed a liability.
+• Some insurers have obligations under their reinsurance arrangements that prevent them from allowing a firm to admit liability until the primary layer insurer’s claims department has determined that the firm is indeed liable.

 35. Why am I not allowed to make an offer of settlement without the insurer’s consent?